 And Now To The Point

 When we hear complex, complexity, complex systems, complex adaptive system, pause to ask what kind of complex are you talking about.
 What Type of complex system.
 In what system are you applying the term complex.
 Have you classified that system in a way that actually matches a real system.
+Don't take anyone saying well the system is emerging and becoming too complex for us to manage Unless in fact that is the case after all the Systems Engineering activities have been exhausted.
+It's a cheap excuse for simply not doing the hard work of engineering the outcomes.

-It is common use the terms complex, complicated, and complexity are interchanged.
+It is common use the terms complex, complicated, and complexity interchanged.
 And software development is classified or mis-classified as one or the both or all three.
 It is also common to toss around these terms with not actual understanding of their meaning or application.

 We need to move beyond buzz words.
 Words like Systems Thinking.
 Building software is part of a system.
 There are interacting parts that when assembled, produce an outcome.
 Hopefully a desired outcome.
 In the case of software the interacting parts are more than just the parts.
 Software has emergent properties.
 A Type 4 system, built from Type 1, 2, and 3 systems.
 With changes in time and uncertainty, modeling these systems requires stochastic processes.
 These processes depend on estimating behaviors as a starting point.